linux-integrity/ima-doc/ima-configuration.rst

    How can the status bits be read?

-In kernels that do not implement CONFIG_IMA_DISABLE_HTABLE, or if CONFIG_IMA_DISABLE_HTABLE is false, if the status is true and the file hash is not in the hash table, the file is measured.
-If the status is false (not changed) or the hash is in the hash table (already measured), the file is not measured.
+In kernels that do not implement CONFIG_IMA_DISABLE_HTABLE, or if CONFIG_IMA_DISABLE_HTABLE is false, if the IMA status bit is false or the file hash is not in the hash table, the file is measured.
+If the IMA IMA status bit is true or the hash is in the hash table (already measured), the file is not measured.

-The action is different if CONFIG_IMA_DISABLE_HTABLE is true.
-In this case, if the status is true, the file is measured, even if the hash is already in the hash table.
+If CONFIG_IMA_DISABLE_HTABLE is true, if the IMA status bit is false, the file is re-measured, even if the hash is already in the hash table.

-The intent of CONFIG_IMA_DISABLE_HTABLE true is to record the case where a file changed, but changed back before it triggered a measure policy.
+The intent of CONFIG_IMA_DISABLE_HTABLE true is to handle the case where a file changed back to an existing measurement.
 For example, if a file changed from hash1 to hash2 to hash1, three events would be measured.
 If CONFIG_IMA_DISABLE_HTABLE was false, the third event would not be measured, since hash1 was already in the hash table.
 An attester, in the latter case, would think the file was still in the hash2 state.

 .. _config-ima-measure-asymmetric-keys: